Skip to Content

 The Luxury Guide to Surviving Festivals in the Rain

 You are booked and ready to go that’s assuming you have picked the right festival.
-You have your pop up tent, glittery outfit and a bottle of plonk.
+You have your pop-up tent, glittery outfit and a bottle of plonk.
 You take one look out of the window and it is raining.
-First night the tent leaks, your feet are cold and what was perfect festival attire resembles that of a drowned rat.
+The first night the tent leaks, your feet are cold and what was perfect festival attire resembles that of a drowned rat.

 So having experienced what our great British weather can give you when you are trying to party hard, here are some helpful tips to set you on your way.
 They may not be the cheaper options but trust me if you are not adept at slugs sharing your sleeping space you may not care!

-A few things I wished I had known about Surviving Festivals in the Rain.
+A few things I wish I had known about Surviving Festivals in the Rain.

-First off make sure the festival you attend is suited to the people you are going with i.e. Children, hippies or teens.
+First off make sure the festival you attend is suited to the people you are going with, i.e. Children, hippies or teens.
 It will not be that good an experience if you rock up to an entirely different music genre and generation than you are expecting.
+There are plenty of family-friendly festivals so there will always be something that suits your needs.
+Whether you are heading off to Glastonbury Festival or Bestival read these tips to survive the rain!

-There are many choices of accommodation and if you are going to experience full on rain you will be glad you chose right!
-Tents are great but you need to spend a bit more money.
-You can not just rock up , pitch tent and think all is going to be ok.
+There are many choices of accommodation and if you are going to experience full-on rain you will be glad you chose the right one!
+Tents are great, but you need to spend a bit more money.
+You can not just rock up, pitch a tent and think all is going to be ok.

 A tent with an awning is a must, if not a separate small tent is ideal.
 This will give you an undercover place to sit with a camping chair and keep all of your stuff dry.
 Getting in and out of a small tent is no mean feat when it’s raining and you can’t get your wellies off!

 So if you do not have a tent that is super duper with a spare room?
 Hire one.
 Think Camper van a Yurt or a luxury already set up tent in a designated boutique area.
-It won’t be perfect but just that bit more comfortable.
+It won’t be perfect but just a bit more comfortable.
+There are lots of campsites that offer Luxury Glamping at festivals where you can have post toilets, showers and even real beds.

 Tip- Take lots of bin bags for wet stuff!